vsvishal/youtubers-marketplace/README.md

 # youtubers-marketplace (python django project)

-A place where any youtubers can upload their profile and anyone can come to this website and hire them by submiting the youtuber details in the form.
+A platform where any YouTubers can upload their profile details and anyone can come to this website and hire them by submitting the YouTuber details in the form.